 Broward County 4-H is currently looking for new volunteers.
-There are many ways of getting involved, from preplanning special events to starting your very own 4-H Club.
+Here are some ways you can get involved:

-Starting a club: 4-H is not just about farming, gardening, and animals.
-It is so much more than you think.
+4-H is not just about farming, gardening, and animals.
+It is so much more than you think!
 Do you enjoy working out and teaching kids about healthy lifestyles?
 Cooking dishes from around the world or sewing a fabulous shirt?
 Taking pictures or dancing?
 Do you like science, education on invasive species of plants, or restoring habitats in the Florida Everglades?
-If you answered yes to any of these questions, you can start a 4-H club in your community today.
+If you answered yes to any of these questions, you can start a 4-H club in your community!

 What is the first step in becoming a volunteer or club leader?

-Call your local 4-H office and express your interest.
+- Call the office and express your interest.
 Be specific about what your club would focus on.

 My background check is complete – where do I go from here?

-Your local 4-H agent will set up a date for you to complete a 1.5-hour volunteer training.
+- Your local 4-H agent will set up a date with you to complete a volunteer orientation.